 Top notes are lighter and tend to be those you smell first in a blend.
 Citrus scents are a good example of a top note, light and fresh.
-Top notes disappear quickly - this goes for scent in a perfume as well as in soap although there are exceptions such as Lemongrass and Peppermint.
+Top notes disappear quickly - this goes for scent in a perfume as well as in soap although there are exceptions such as peppermint.

 Base notes are much heavier, tend to be woody or spicy but can include floral such as Ylang Ylang.
 These tend to be the longest lasting and can work very well in soap making especially when combined with some of the lighter notes.

-There is also the view that some scents can be used to anchor others. for eg if you want a lemon scent do not use just lemon, try lemongrass and may chang which have a citrus scent but are much longer lasting.
+There is also the view that some scents can be used to anchor others. for eg if you want a lemon scent do not use just lemon, try lemongrass and may chang, both of which have a citrus scent but are much longer lasting as they are mid notes.
 Some such as peppermint are extremely strong and although a top note itself can overwhelm other scents very easily so go easy on that one.

-Try to use a range of notes in your blend, do not hesitate to use 4 or 5 different essential oils, it can often make a huge difference to your overall scent.
+Do consider using a range of notes in your blend, additionally do not hesitate to use 4 or 5 different essential oils, it can often make a huge difference to your overall scent.